mapping-elections/site/_maps/meae.congressional.congress04.ga.county.md

 <!--/html_preserve-->
 :::

-Georgia elected two representatives not officially affiliated with any party to the Fourth Congress.
+Georgia elected two Democratic-Republicans to the Fourth Congress.

 Georgia used a statewide at-large system for electing members to Congress.